enrich your dog’s life

 Again though, seeking qualified help will be the quickest route to identifying the cause and helping to resolve it.

 Dogs who get overstimulated outdoors are sometimes understimulated in general.
 (I.e. They feel bored at home and their walk is the only highlight of their day.)
-So more brain games and enrichment could help them.
+This creates a great deal of excitement around the outdoors.
+So more frequent outings could help them, along with brain games and enrichment.

 Please note that you should find a quiet area away from other dogs to prevent any conflict.

-As with all chornic behaviour issues, please seek professional guidance.
+As with any chronic behaviour issues, please seek professional guidance.
 If you are dealing with an anxiety issue, scatter feeding outdoors may not be helpful.

-Sometimes, a dog will need a little more help our encouragement to take part in an activity.
-You can start by scattering on short grass in a smaller area and encouraging them to “find it” and praising them enthusiastically when they do.
+Sometimes, a dog will need a little more help or encouragement to take part in an activity.
+You can start by scattering on short grass in a smaller area encouraging them to “find it” and praising them enthusiastically when they do.

 You can also drop the odd ‘jackpot’ treat to add motivation.

-If a dog is overstimulated, they likely won’t accept food.
+If a dog is overstimulated or anxious, they likely won’t accept food.
 So start in an area they feel comfortable, such as the home.
-You can use a snuffle mat or ball.
+You could use:

 Scatter feed in areas they feel comfortable.
-You can use various snuffle toys or make your own snuffle boxes using carboard boxes, scrunched up packing paper and old towels.
+You can use various snuffle toys or make your snuffle boxes using cardboard boxes, scrunched-up packing paper and old towels.

 If your behaviourist thinks scatter feeding outdoors is appropriate, they may suggest looking into private field hire.
 This can be a good way to ensure your dog will not be disturbed.